Edge Developer Platform

 Use KV

-Note: In the following example, my_kv is the variable name when you bind the project and namespace, as set in the above figure.
+Note: In the following example, my_kv is the variable name when you bind the project and namespace, such as the my_kv set in the above figure.

-Currently, a set of KV storage operation methods are provided for Edgeone Pages functions.
-The specific methods are as follows:
+Currently provides a group of KV storage operation methods for Edgeone Pages functions.
+Follow these steps:

 put